Marathon Petroleum Corporation (MPC) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Marathon Petroleum Corporation (MPC) is $151.65, which is $30.84 above the current market price.
-The public float for MPC is 440.70M, and currently, short sellers hold a 2.61% ratio of that floaft.
-The average trading volume of MPC on April 28, 2023 was 3.94M shares.
+The average price recommended by analysts for Marathon Petroleum Corporation (MPC) is $149.88, which is $47.87 above the current market price.
+The public float for MPC is 440.70M and currently, short sellers hold a 2.61% of that float.
+On May 05, 2023, MPC’s average trading volume was 3.98M shares.

 MPC’s Market Performance

-MPC’s stock has seen a -3.39% decrease for the week, with a -7.71% drop in the past month and a -10.28% fall in the past quarter.
-The volatility ratio for the week is 2.66%, and the volatility levels for the past 30 days are at 2.84% for Marathon Petroleum Corporation The simple moving average for the last 20 days is -6.11% for MPC stock, with a simple moving average of 7.38% for the last 200 days.
+MPC’s stock has seen a -13.48% decrease for the week, with a -16.50% drop in the past month and a -12.38% fall in the past quarter.
+The volatility ratio for the week is 4.70%, and the volatility levels for the past 30 days are at 3.15% for Marathon Petroleum Corporation The simple moving average for the past 20 days is -16.47% for MPC’s stock, with a -7.82% simple moving average for the past 200 days.

 Analysts’ Opinion of MPC